mkapal/lfs-flasher/README.md

 ### Flash command

-Typing `/o flash` into the chat input turns on and off the car's high beam every 100 milliseconds for 6 times.
+Typing `/o flash` into the chat input switches from low to high beam every 100 milliseconds for 6 times.

 ## Development